d9pouces/django-floor/doc/source/index.rst

     How to integrate your own views into a DjangoFloor project

 :doc:`signals`
-    DjangoFloor Signals, call Python and JS code from Python or JS with the same syntax
+    DjangoFloor Signals, or how to call Python and JS code from Python or JS with the same syntax

 :doc:`settings`
     DjangoFloor settings system